neiljethani/neiljethani.github.io/_projects/1_project.markdown

 ## Why Do We Need Interpretability in Machine Learning?

 Machine learning models are now pervasive throughout society, often making life or death decisions (self-driving cards, diagnosing lung cancer) or performing super-human tasks (mastering the game of Go).
-Given this not only do we need to trust machine learning models, but we should aim to learn from them.
+Given this, not only do we need to trust machine learning models, but we should aim to learn from them.

-*For the rest of this post, I would like us to imagine that we are physcians.*
+* I would like us to imagine that we are physicians.*

-Physcians need to be able to interpret why clinical decisions are made by ML models.
+Physicians need to be able to interpret why clinical decisions are made by ML models.
-1. To trust treatment or diagnostic decisions made by models
+1. To **trust** treatment or diagnostic decisions made by models
-2. To identify model failure modes so they can defer to their own judgement
+2. To identify model **failure modes** so they can defer to their own judgement
-3. To expand clinical knowledge
+3. To expand clinical **knowledge**

 It's natural to then ask...

-## What is an Explaination?
+## What is an Explanation?

-A physician may want to understand which genes are invovled in diabetes.
-However, often physicians want more personalized infromation about their patient.
-Instead, it would be more useful to understand which of their patient's genes are contributing to their diabetes so they can more effectively develope treatment plans.
+A physician may want to understand which genes are involved in diabetes.
+However, often physicians want more personalized information about their patient.
+Instead, it would be more useful to understand which of their patient's genes are contributing to their diabetes so they can more effectively develop treatment plans.

-Accordingly, most interpretability methods focus on providing *local* explainations. *Local* or instance-wise explainations provide reasons for why a specfic decision was made.
+Accordingly, most interpretability methods focus on providing *local* explanations. *Local* or instance-wise explanations provide reasons for why a specific decision was made.
 This is often accomplished by providing the feature importances related to that decision.

 Now let's answer...

-## What Do We Want in an Explaination?
+## What Do We Want in an Explanation?

 As physicians, we need to be able to make quick, accurate decisions in order to treat patient's effectively.
-Therefore, we want explainations that are...
+Therefore, we want explanations that are...
 1. Fast
 2. Accurate/ High Fidelity
 3. Simple